Disease/Disorder

 Environmental

-In warmer climates, it is more common to have year-round baseball participation, which may be an impediment to periods of active rest.
+In warmer climates, it is more common to have year-round baseball participation.
 A study by Kaplan, et al. compared little league players living in warm vs cold climates.
-Those in warmer climates engaged in an average of 9 months of pitching activities per year, as opposed to those in cold climates, who averaged 6 months per year.
-Although the elbow was not examined in the study, there were significant differences in shoulder strength and range of motion.13 Further studies are needed to compare the elbow of players from different climates.
+Those in warmer climates engaged in an average of 9-months of pitching activities per year, as opposed to those in cold climates, who averaged 6-months per year.
+Although the elbow was not examined in the study, there were significant differences in shoulder strength and range of motion.17 Further studies are needed to compare the elbow of players from different climates.

 Social role and social support system

 As with any athletically minded individual, one must be cognizant of the patient’s and family’s goals and future aspirations.
-Time loss from the sport, even for a short period of time, can be difficult and requires attention.
+Time loss from sport, even for a short period of time, can be difficult.
 The young player should be encouraged to continue taking part in team training activities.
-Coaching staff, parental, and peer pressure should be assessed.
+Coaching staff and parents should be educated on the condition and the typical recovery.

 Returning to overhead sport while still symptomatic may worsen the injury.
 Often the sports physiatrist must manage the expectations of coaches, parents, or players themselves who wish to return the injured athlete to the sport too soon.
 Sending a minor back to the sport before full healing can result in more serious injury, such as avulsion fracture or osteochondritis dissecans.
 Physiatrists must also screen for concomitant neurologic or vascular injuries, which could be potential pitfalls.